 Cardiovascular diseases (CVDs) are key health concerns worldwide.
-CVDs are one of the main reasons for death globally, with persistent increasing numbers and a fast augmentation rate in low socioeconomic countries.
-The premature death ratio about 4% in first-world countries, while in underdeveloped countries, it is around 42%, of which 80% are due to CVD.
-Pakistan is an underdeveloped country with a suboptimal literacy standard.
+CVDs are one of the main reasons for death globally, with persistent increasing numbers1 and a fast augmentation rate in low socioeconomic countries2.
+Pre-mature death ratio is about 4% in first-world countries, while in underdeveloped countries, it is around 42%, of which 80% are due to a CVD3.
+Pakistan is under developing country with a suboptimal literacy standard.
 Here, the public generally lacks awareness of preventive health measures, which puts them at a greater risk of acquiring certain chronic diseases, including CVD.
 Consistent with the global scenario, CVDs constitute a significant fraction of deaths in the country.
-A report by WHO revealed that 62% of the crude fatalities and 77% of the age-standardized in Pakistan occur due to NCDs, mainly include CVDs and injuries.
+A report by WHO revealed that 62% of the crude fatalities and 77% of the age-standardized in Pakistan occur due to NCDs, mainly include CVDs and injuries4.

-To recognize and monitor cardiac abnormalities such as Myocardial infarction, ischemia, arrhythmias, and electrocardiogram (ECG) is used as a gold standard diagnostic evaluation tool in all healthcare facilities.
-In the causality department and other intensive care units, Registered Nurses (RNs) are significant in understanding ECG communicating its findings to concerned health team members.
-The training in ECG interpretation of nurses is therefore critical in the early detection of certain cardiac conditions, improving the outcomes for resuscitation measures in CVDs and decreasing mortality due to delayed management of CVD complications.
-It has been reported that the decisionmaking capability of nurses is of critical importance in reducing cardiac problems, and it can be achieved mainly through the training of nurses so they can make a decision even in the absence of a cardiologist.
-It is also reported that the availability of on-field cardiac doctors, nurses, and ECG technicians hospitals is questionable for quick interpretations.
-Hospitals are significantly facing a lack of expertise in interpreting ECG findings. literature revealed that most of the research is conducted on physicians to evaluate their competency in electrocardiographic interpretation.
-Very few studies are conducted on hospital nurses.
-A recent study involving 100 nurses in cardiopulmonary hospitals electrical conduction doi: 10.22442/jlumhs.2023.00975

-Received: 01-07-2022 Revised: 04-05-2023 Accepted: 09-05-2023 Published Online: 04-07-2023 educational appraised double approaches to understanding cardiac arrhythmias.
-Besides. exhibits students' trouble identifying the tachyarrhythmia presented (ventricular tachycardia, atrial fibrillation, and supraventricular R tachycardia)8.
-This research is intended to assess the 12-lead Electrocardiograph (ECG) interpretation capability of nurses employed at the critical care units of Dow University Hospital, Karachi.
+To recognize and monitor cardiac abnormalities such as Myocardial infarction, ischemia, arrhythmias, and cardiac electrical conduction abnormalities, an electrocardiogram (ECG) is used as a gold standard diagnostic evaluation tool in all healthcare facilities1.
+In the causality department and other intensive care units, Registered Nurses (RNs) are significant in performing and understanding ECG and communicating its findings to concerned health team members5.
+The training in ECG interpretation of nurses is therefore critical in the early detection of certain cardiac conditions improving the outcomes for resuscitation measures in CVDs and decreasing mortality due to delayed management of CVDs complications6.
+It has been reported that the decision-making capability of nurses is of critical importance in reducing cardiac problems, and it can be achieved mainly through the training of nurses so they can make a decision even in the absence of a cardiologist7.
+It is also reported that the availability of on-field cardiac doctors, nurses, and ECG technicians in hospitals is questionable for quick ECG interpretations.
+Hospitals are significantly facing a lack of expertise in interpreting ECG findings7.
+The literature revealed that most of the research is conducted on physicians to evaluate their competency in electrocardiographic interpretation.
+Very few studies are conducted on hospital nurses2.
+A recent study involving 100 nurses in cardiopulmonary hospitals appraised double educational approaches to understanding cardiac arrhythmias, besides it exhibits students' trouble in identifying the tachyarrhythmia presented (ventricular tachycardia, atrial fibrillation, and supraventricular R tachycardia)8.
+This research is intended to assess 12-Lead Electrocardiograph (ECG) interpretation capability of nurses employed at the critical care units of Dow University Hospital, Karachi.